Suppression of Shock X-ray Emission in Novae from Turbulent Mixing with Cool Gas: Suppressed X-ray Emission

 We consider a one-zone model for the shocked X-ray emitting gas, which we assume is localized in a shell of volume $V_{\rm X} = 4\pi R_{\rm sh}^{2}\Delta_{\rm X}$ and average radial thickness $\Delta_{\rm X} \ll R_{\rm sh}$.
-The total energy in the X-ray emitting gas, $E_{\rm X} = (3/2)P_{\rm X}V_{\rm X}$, evolves in time according to, \be \frac{dE_{\rm X}}{dt} = \mathcal{L}_{\rm w} - \mathcal{L}_{\rm X} - \dot{E}_{\rm mix}. \ee The source term $\mathcal{L}_{\rm w}$ accounts for energy injected by the shock (the fast white dwarf outflow).
+The total energy in the X-ray emitting gas, $E_{\rm X} = (3/2)P_{\rm sh}V_{\rm X}$, evolves in time according to, \be \frac{dE_{\rm X}}{dt} = \mathcal{L}_{\rm w} - \mathcal{L}_{\rm X} - \dot{E}_{\rm mix}. \ee The source term $\mathcal{L}_{\rm w}$ accounts for energy injected by the shock (the fast white dwarf outflow).
 The first sink term, \be \mathcal{L}_{\rm X} \simeq \frac{E_{\rm X}}{t_{\rm c,X}}, \ee accounts for energy radiated directly by the hot phase (as X-rays of characteristic energy $\sim kT_{\rm X}$; Eq.~\eqref{eq:TX}), where $t_{\rm c,X}$ is the cooling time of the hot gas (Eq.~\eqref{eq:tcoolsh}).

-The second sink term in Eq.~\eqref{eq:dEXdt}, $\dot{E}_{\rm mix}$, accounts for turbulent mixing with the $\lesssim 10^{4}$K cooler gas; due to its much shorter cooling time, the cool gas radiates away the mixed energy it receives effectively instantaneously, at optical/UV frequencies instead of X-rays.
-To estimate this term, we follow \citet{Fielding+20}, \citet{Lancaster+21a}, \citet{Lancaster+24}, and write the flux of energy through the cold-shell interface as: \be \dot{E}_{\rm mix} = \frac{5}{2}P_{\rm X}A_{\rm sh}\langle v_{\rm out} \rangle, \ee where $\langle v_{\rm out} \rangle$ is an area-averaged effective speed at which hot plasma is transferred into the cold shell.
+The second sink term in Eq.~\eqref{eq:dEXdt}, $\dot{E}_{\rm mix}$, accounts for turbulent mixing with the $\lesssim 10^{4}$K cooler gas; due to its much shorter cooling time, the mixed intermediate temperature gas radiates away the energy it receives from the hot gas effectively instantaneously, at optical/UV frequencies instead of X-rays.
+To estimate this term, we follow \citet{Fielding+20}, \citet{Lancaster+21a}, \citet{Lancaster+24}, and write the flux of energy through the cold-shell interface as: \be \dot{E}_{\rm mix} = \frac{5}{2}P_{\rm sh}A_{\rm sh}\langle v_{\rm out} \rangle, \ee where $\langle v_{\rm out} \rangle$ is an area-averaged effective speed at which hot plasma is transferred into the cold shell.
 The surface area of the turbulent hot/cold interface can be written $A_{\rm sh} \approx 4\pi R_{\rm sh}^{2}/ \langle \hat{r}\cdot \hat{n} \rangle$, where $\langle \hat{r}\cdot \hat{n} \rangle \ll 1$ is the average value of the dot product between the radial and normal vectors over the fractal surface \citep{Lancaster+21b}.
 As we shall discuss below, $A_{\rm sh} \gg 4\pi R_{\rm sh}^{2}$ as a result of the fractal nature of the surface \citep{Fielding+20}, substantially enhancing the mixing efficiency.
 Finally, by neglecting energy loss due to adiabatic expansion in Eq.~\eqref{eq:dEXdt}, we implicitly assume the shock interaction is radiative.

 If turbulent mixing can be neglected ($\dot{E}_{\rm mix} = 0$) then in steady-state the kinetic luminosity of the shock is balanced by radiative cooling of the hot gas, i.e. $\mathcal{L}_{\rm X} = \mathcal{L}_{\rm w}$.
 In such a case, the shock's intrinsic (i.e., absorption-corrected) X-ray emission should roughly follow the shock power as measured by the gamma-ray light curve or the portion of the optical luminosity powered by reprocessed X-rays \citep{Li+17,Aydi+20}.
 However, this expectation is in strong tension with observations, for which $\mathcal{L}_{\rm X} \sim 10^{32}-10^{34}$ erg s$^{-1}$ at $t \sim 10-30$ d (e.g., \citealt{Nelson+19,Sokolovsky+20,Gordon+21, Sokolovsky+22}), even while the optical and gamma-ray luminosities indicate ongoing powerful shocks $\mathcal{L}_{\rm w} \gtrsim 10^{37}-10^{38}$ erg s$^{-1}$.